rethinkdb/rethinkdb/src/README.md

 Query processing for each shard.
 A primary server of a shard has a master_t receiving queries from other nodes.

-#### clustering/reactor
+#### clustering/table_manager
-Cluster node functions to match the blueprint.
-A node role can be primary, secondary or nothing/sleep.
+Uses Raft to coordinate creating/deleting/reconfiguring tables.